dab2020/IGSCE-Olevel-Excercises/README.md

 # IGSCE-Olevel-Excercises
-Excercises I did while doing IGSCE/olevel computer science
+Excercises I did while doing IGSCE/o level computer science The main language I did was Visual Basic, so the other languages may take some time.